-- Practical output of using open-source licenses for the user - Software can be used anywhere - Software can be modified including various fixes of older code to work properly, or to different systems - User can learn from the software (from the code), new software can be developed on top of it - Easier to find and trace bugs - Security no backdoors - Bugs (problems) in the code can fixed by nearly anyone - Often available for free - Easier distribution of the software (can be copied into various repositories, like those of Linux distributions, Conda or Homebrew)
+- Practical output of using open-source licenses for the user - Software can be used anywhere - Software can be modified including various fixes of older code to work properly, or for different systems (author worked e.g. on Linux and someone else will do version for macOS or Windows) - User can learn from the software (from the code), new software can be developed on top of it - Easier to find and trace bugs - Security no backdoors, possibility to do various audits, screenings, etc. - Bugs (problems) in the code can fixed by nearly anyone - Often available for free (e.g. on services like GitHub or SourceForge) - Easier distribution of the software (can be copied into various repositories, like those of Linux distributions, Conda or Homebrew)